owenthereal/osh/README.md

 #The O Shell (OSH)

-OSHis a simple Unix shell written in pure Go.
+OSH is a simple Unix shell written in pure Go.
 It takes inspiration from [shirt](https://github.com/jstorimer/shirt/) and is written mostly for learning purposes.

 ## LICENSE